-D) Explanation of the anticipated adverse effects on the listed species the dam does not support these species.
-This project with improve the habitat and create a more hospitable environment for these species.
+D) Explanation of the anticipated adverse effects on the listed species does not support the majority of these species.
+This project will improve the habitat and create a more hospitable environment for these species.

 Removal of the dam should not negatively impact these species or contribute to their extirpation.
-Completion of the dam removal projects will have the positive impact of mobility restoration with the dam removed beyond the full depth of the channel.
-The removed barrier and 14 acres of newly available habitat upstream would promote expansion of these species.
-The current habitat upstream of
+Completion of the dam removal project will have positive impacts of mobility restoration with the dam removed beyond the full depth of the channel.
+The removed barrier and 28 acres of restored aquatic habitat upstream would promote the expansion of these species.
+The current habitat in the dam's pool

-There is a potential for an incidental taking during the demolition of the structure, moving of heavy equipment around the channel or placement of the bank stabilization.
-Sediment deposition downstream was also considered for a potential taking for mussels.
-The most probable adverse impact would be a major flood occurring immediately after the removal which would cause sediment accumulation to occur in an area from the dam to 800 feet below the dam.
+There is potential for incidental takings during the demolition of the structure, moving of heavy equipment in the channel or placement of the bank stabilization.
+Sediment deposition downstream is also considered for a potential taking for mussels.
+The worse case adverse impact would be a major flood occurring immediately after the removal which would cause sediment accumulations of up to 1.7 feet to occur in an area from 100 to 650 feet downstream of the dam.
 This was determined using the sediment modeling module in the HEC-RAS program.